thomasdunlap/CarND-LaneLines-P1/writeup.md

 ![grayscale color select image][cs_gray]

 Next, we identify and highlight the edges of the lines in the image, starting by transforming the original image to grayscale:

 ![grayscale image][gray]

 Then we send a Gaussian smoother with a 9x9 kernal over ther image, to reduce the edge noise.

 ![blur gray image][blur_gray]

 We run our Blur Gray image through Canny Edge detection, which finds the edges based on the gradient of color change or some shit.

 ![canny edges image][edges]

 From there, we run open cv's morph-closed function, where I chose a 5x5 kernal first dialates the edges (adds pixels of similar pixel intensity around edges) and then erodes them.
 This is helps us highlight and extend our lane line pieces a bit.

 ![morphed edges image][edges_closed]

 Finally for step 2, we merge, or add, or Grayscale Color Select image with this edged image, to give even more emphasis to the lane line edges.

 ![merged image][merged]

+3. Create region of interest and masked regions.

+![masked image][masked]

+4. Used Hough Line Transformation on Region of Insterest in masked image

+![hough lines image][lines_img]

+5.

+Make hough lines grayscale

+![grayscale hough lines image][gray_lines]

+Use final lane lines function, which takes the average slopes of the lines in an image, finds their slope, and extrapolates the line.

+![final lane lines image][final_lines]

+![final weighted lines image][weighted_lines]

 ### 2. Identify potential shortcomings with your current pipeline